indigoabstract/appplex/README.md

 Includes a minimal 3D engine, OpenGL graphics, playing sounds and loading resources/images.
-Atm, it works on Windows and Android.
+Atm, it works on Windows, WebGL/Browser, iOS and Android.

 # Getting Started